 It is more impermeable than other types of wood thanks to its natural oils, making it an excellent choice for garden furniture.
 Teak requires minimal care, but if maintained properly, it can last for years to come.
 In fact, over time, teak ages to produce a characteristic silvery colour that looks stunning and rustic in furniture.

 However, like all wooden furniture, teak requires regular maintenance that increases the furniture’s longevity.
-After all, outdoor furniture has to bear all sorts of weather and insects, so owners need to know how to protect teak garden furniture.
+After all, outdoor furniture has to bear all sorts of weather and insects, so owners need to know how to protect and treat teak garden furniture.

 Want to know what is the best way to protect teak garden furniture?
 Look no further because we’ve brought you all the best tips from the market!